 Here's an example when one of my client's self-esteem limited his performance.
 (Obviously, names have been changed).

 Steve had several people reporting to him and his business unit was performing pretty well.
-In fact, Steve was fairly confident that he would receive a promotion within the next six months.
+He was reasonably confident that he would receive a promotion within the next six months.

-Certainly, the job was bigger than the one Pierre was currently in, but Steve was certain that Pierre would be up for the challenge, particularly with his personal support and guidance as Pierre's leader.
+Unquestionably, the job was bigger than Pierre's current role.
+But Steve was confident that Pierre would be up for the challenge.
+Particularly with his support and guidance as Pierre's leader.
 So, Steve approached Pierre and asked him to apply for the role.

-Given the pressures they were under Steve and his team were keen for Pierre to start within the month.
+Given the pressures, they were under Steve, and his team were keen for Pierre to start within the month.
 But that wasn't to be.
-There was a two month delay, whilst Pierre tidied up some personal issues.
-Steve assured his team, that even though it was longer than they'd like, the delay would be worth it as Pierre was terrific.
+There was a two-month delay, while Pierre tidied up some personal issues.
+Steve assured his team that even though it was longer than they'd like, the delay would be worth it as Pierre was terrific.

-Steve was aghast.
+Steve was shocked.
 Thoughts raced through his mind, like speeding bullets, each thought was like a knife stabbing him:

-And in that state of panic he let Pierre have it ... full barrels blazing.
-He was angry and upset and he certainly had no empathy for Pierre.
+And in that state of panic, he let Pierre have it.
+Full barrels blazing.
+He was angry and upset.
+He certainly had no empathy for Pierre's situation.